boraxpr/boraxpr.github.io/pages/posts/docker_multistage.md

 ### 1.Image Size

 When building Docker images, size matters.
 A smaller Docker image will lead to faster deployment times, which is critical in a CI/CD environment.
 It also reduces the attack surface area and thus improves security.
-2. Build-Time Dependencies

 ### 2.Build-Time Dependencies